ImageGlass/website/Content/Docs/features.md

 - Supports viewing image information and EXIF metadata (using ExifGlass tool).
 - Offers diverse sorting options for images, including File Explorer's sort order (with certain limitations).
 - Supports color management.
+- Supports viewing one or more color channels simultaneously.

 ### Editing Features
 While ImageGlass primarily serves as an image viewer, it can open external associated apps for more advanced editing capabilities.
 There are numerous excellent software options available for in-depth image editing.
 ImageGlass includes some basic editing features, such as:
 - Support for rotating, flipping, and cropping the viewed image.
+- Support for lossless compression (since version 9.1).
 - Seamless association with third-party apps for extensive editing.